KCLabMTU/pLMSNOSite/README.md

 2. Find all the codes and models related to training at `training_experiments` folder (To be updated).

 ## Note
 The prediction runtime is directly proportional to the input sequence length.
-As sequence length increases, the time required for pLMs to extract feature vectors correspondingly extends.
+As sequence length increases, the time required for ProtT5 to generate feature vectors also increases.

 ## Contact
 For any type of inquiry related to this work, please send an email to dbkc@mtu.edu (CC: ppratyush@mtu.edu and sureshp@mtu.edu).